-Details of the fair value of properties measured using the cost model are also disclosed in these notes to the financial statements.
-Fair value corresponds to the probable realisable value of properties and shares in unlisted property companies.
-It is determined on the basis of five-year valuations performed by a qualified expert recognised by the ACPR.
+Details of the fair values of properties measured using the cost model are also disclosed in these notes to the financial statements.
+These fair values correspond to the realisable values of property and shares in unlisted property companies; they are determined on the basis of five-yearly valuations performed by an independent expert recognised by the insurance supervisor.
 In the period between two five-year valuations, fair value is estimated at each year-end and the amounts obtained are certified by a qualified expert.